mnaganov/mnaganov.github.io/2026/05/spectral-correction-of-phantom-audio.md

     book](https://www.routledge.com/Immersive-Sound-The-Art-and-Science-of-Binaural-and-Multi-Channel-Audio/Roginska-Geluso/p/book/9781138900004))
     and [RACE](https://filmaker.com/papers/RGRM-RACE_rev.pdf).

--   For multi-channel and Ambisonics setups the preferred approach is [slight decorrelation](https://pub.dega-akustik.de/DAGA_2022/data/articles/000344.pdf) of the physical components of a phantom source emitted by each speaker
+-   For multichannel and Ambisonics setups the preferred approach is [slight decorrelation](https://pub.dega-akustik.de/DAGA_2022/data/articles/000344.pdf) of the physical components of a phantom source emitted by each speaker